bbfrederick/rapidtide/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.814990.svg)](https://doi.org/10.5281/zenodo.814990)
 [![Funded by NIH](https://img.shields.io/badge/NIH-R01--NS097512--01A1-yellowgreen.svg)](http://grantome.com/grant/NIH/R01-NS097512-01A1)

-NOTE
-====
+#NOTE
 This is an evolving code base.
 I'm constantly tinkering with it.
-That said, now that I've released this to the world, I'm being somewhat more responsible about locking down stable release points.
+That said, now that I've sent this off into to the world, I'm being somewhat more responsible about locking down stable release points.
 In between releases, however, I'll be messing with things, although for the most part this will be restricted to the "x" version of programs (e.g. the bleeding edge version of rapidtide2 is